 Eligibility: Currently licensed middle school (grades 6, 7 and 8) science teachers with 4+ years of experience, working in a NJ public school; 75% of the classes taught during the fellowship year must include science content for grades 6, 7 and/or 8.

-Activity: Educators implement and reflect on an innovative math teaching routine
+Activity: A team of 3 science educators implement and reflect on an innovative science teaching practice.

-Time commitment: Summer institute + monthly after‐school meetings
+Time commitment: Summer institute August 23 and 24, 2022 and monthly after‐school meetings (TBA).

-Benefit to fellows: $5,000 stipend; high‐quality professional learning experience
+Benefit to fellows: Each fellow may earn up to a $5,000 stipend; high‐quality professional learning experience.

-Benefits to schools/districts: Increased capacity for high‐quality math instruction
+Benefits to schools/districts: Increased capacity for high‐quality science instruction.

 Complete a current resume.
-Save with a filename of: “last name_district_Resume”
+Resume must be saved as a 'PDF' with a filename of: “last name_district_Resume”

-Complete the Written Response Question 1 and save with a filename of the form “last name_district_WRQ1”
+Complete the Written Response Question 1.
+Response must be saved as a 'PDF' with a filename format of: “last name_district_WRQ1”

-Describe an experience within the last two years that deepened your understanding of how to teach mathematics effectively (350 words max).
+Describe an experience within the last two years that deepened your understanding of how to teach science effectively (350 words max).
 Be sure to describe: